gwtproject/gwt-site/src/main/markdown/eco/com-and-more.md

 ## Missing Something?

-If you are missing a library or a framework from the list, please follow the instructions [here](add-lib.html) to add it.
+If you are missing a dependency or a framework from the list, please follow the instructions [here](add-lib.html) to add it.